nytimes/kyt/docs/kytCli.md

 If kyt finds any files with duplicate names, it will back up your file before replacing it.

-It takes 3 options:
+`setup` takes the following optional commands:

 - `-d` The name of the new project directory.
 If not specified kyt will install the project in your current working directory.
-- `-r` The github url for a starter-kyt.
+- `-r` The Github url for a starter-kyt.
 If not specified you will be prompted to select a starter-kyt from the supported list.
-- `-k` For local development purproses, you can override the version of kyt to be installed by passing in a new version number or a file path eg. `file:../../my-local-kyt`
+- `-k` For local development purposes, you can override the version of kyt to be installed by passing in a new version number or a file path eg. `file:../../my-local-kyt`
+- `-p` The package manager to use, either `npm` or `yarn`.
+If not specified, defaults to `yarn` if it's installed globally, otherwise `npm` will be used.

 ### Setup a new project
 `kyt-cli setup -d my-proj-name`